Christian anarchism: New Testament

-More than any other Bible source, the Sermon on the Mount is used as the basis for Christian anarchism.
+More than any other Bible source, the Sermon on the Mount is considered the basis for Christian anarchism.
 Alexandre Christoyannopoulos explains that the Sermon perfectly illustrates Jesus's central teaching of love and forgiveness.
 Christian anarchists claim that the state, founded on violence, contravenes the Sermon and Jesus' call to love one's enemies.

 The gospels tell of Jesus's temptation in the desert.
 For the final temptation, Jesus is taken up to a high mountain by Satan and told that if he bows down to Satan he will give him all the kingdoms of the world.
 Christian anarchists use this as evidence that all Earthly kingdoms and governments are ruled by Satan, otherwise they would not be Satan's to give.
 Jesus refuses the temptation, choosing to serve God instead, implying that Jesus is aware of the corrupting nature of Earthly power.

 Christian eschatology and various Christian anarchists, such as Jacques Ellul, have identified the state and political power as the Beast in the Book of Revelation.

 Friedrich Nietzsche and Frank Seaver Billings criticize Christianity and anarchism by arguing that they are the same thing.